dwhiffing/fury/content/nato/us/navy/amphibious/support-ships/body.md

 **AVB**: [Auxiliary Aviation
 Repair](https://fas.org/man/dod-101/sys/ship/tavb-3.htm).
 The primary
-purpose of these ships is to deliver fixed an rotary wing repair and maintenance equipment supplies and workshops to the Marine Air Wing to a secure port facility.
+purpose of these ships is to deliver fixed and rotary wing repair and maintenance equipment, supplies, and workshops for the Marine Air Wing to a secure port facility.
 The maintenance facility can either operate from on board the ship, at a nearby base or a combination of both configurations.
 These two ships are unique to the USMC.